ilyasa666/pvg-react-test-photo-gallery/README.md

 - Fetches and displays photos from the Unsplash API.
 - Implements infinite scrolling to load more photos as the user scrolls.
-- Provides a search bar with autocomplete functionality to search for specific photos.
+- Provides a search bar to search for specific photos.
 - Allows users to share photos on social media platforms.

 ## Technologies Used